 There are some decent cliffhangers and death-traps – one where Captain Marvel is trapped on an electrified conveyor belt that is taking him toward a guillotine; a hidden panel that swings machine-guns into action to target interlopers; an excellent special effect with the hoods using the half-completed lens to melt the entire mountain; and a decently sustained sequence where the crew of a sinking ship are ferried to shore in a set of breeches.
 As with all serials, aspects of the plot are contrived – people deciding to have meetings at mines, Louise Currie racing off to try and trace the serial number of a truck, Billy deciding to fly to a meeting in his own plane – which are there for no other reason than to extend the plot and create cliffhangers.
 It makes for a passably decent serial, although hardly a classic.

 Captain Marvel later appeared in a live-action tv series, The Shazam/Isis Hour (1974-6) where he was played by John Bostwick in the first season and John Davey in the second.
 There was the subsequent animated tv series The Kid Super Power Hour with Shazam!
 (1981-2), which is probably the one media incarnation that comes closest to the comic-books, incorporating the Marvel Family.
 He has also appeared in the live-action superhero comedy Legend of the Superheroes (1979), even in a dream sequence in an episode of The Drew Carey Show (1995-2004).
 He has also made appearances on various animated DC series such as Justice League Unlimited (2001-6) and Batman: The Brave and the Bold (2008-11), as well as a cameo in the animated film Superman/Batman: Public Enemies (2009).
 In the New 52-based Justice League: War (2014) and Justice League: Throne of Atlantis (2015), Shazam (voiced by Sean Astin) becomes a full member of the Justice League.
-In the 00s, plans were announced to make a big screen Captain Marvel film, which eventually emerged with Shazam!
+Throughout the 00s, plans were announced to make a big screen Captain Marvel film, which eventually emerged with Shazam!
 (2019) starring Zachary Levi and with Asher Angel as Billy Batson.